lizageorge/my-Stanford-Summer-Sessions/Clientside Internet Technology - CS 193C/Notes/7 - 6; HTML and CSS.md

 	- check any new features against caniuse.com

-## CCC
+## CSS
-- CCC (cascading style sheets) is used to present information
+- CSS (cascading style sheets) is used to present information
 - some people believe that HTML should be used purely for semantic info and CSS should be used for presnetational info.
 So they use `<strong>` instead of bolding, and `<em>` instead of italicisizing.
 This makes it easier to update styling.